tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_review_processes.md

 If your workplace has another common practice for review, follow it.
 For example, maybe it's common that people use track changes in Microsoft Word documents, passing them from one team member to another in a baton-like way.
 Or maybe everyone uses code review tools to handle comments and doc reviews.
 Identify the common doc review culture and toolset at your company and try to plug into that.
 You'll have the most success that way.
 Many documentation systems might have special reviewing features, but if you require people to learn new tools, or worse, to log in to unfamiliar third-party systems, you might not get many people reviewing your docs.

 {: .tip}
-See my post [A simple way to write, edit, and publish documentation online using Google Docs and Markdown](https://idratherbewriting.com/2014/02/25/a-simple-way-to-write-edit-and-publish-documentation-online-using-google-docs-and-markdown/) for stories about success I had using Google Docs to review content at a former company.
-See also [Matching documentation review practices to company culture](https://idratherbewriting.com/blog/matching-doc-review-practices-to-company-culture/).
+See my post [A simple way to write, edit, and publish documentation online using Google Docs and Markdown](/2014/02/25/a-simple-way-to-write-edit-and-publish-documentation-online-using-google-docs-and-markdown/) for stories about the success I had using Google Docs to review content at a former company.
+See also [Matching documentation review practices to company culture](/blog/matching-doc-review-practices-to-company-culture/).

-## Meeting 5: Review with support and legal
+## Review with support and legal

 After incorporating the edits from the field engineering review, widen the circle even further to include your support teams, legal team, and any other stakeholders interested in the doc.
 At this level, the reviewers might not have substantial insights here or technical expertise with the product, but they might need to be aware of it (especially if support will be handling cases about it), and your legal team might need to be involved with any code distribution (sample apps, SDKs, client libraries, etc.).
+Legal mostly gets involved with your [SDK releases](docapis_managing_sdk_releases.html).
+You don't need to create a meeting for this review, usually.
+Instead, you can just send these groups the link to the docs.

 ## Dealing with infinite additions